saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 However, as we can see, it introduced a lot of boilerplate, so we finally decided to use the [`inventory`](https://github.com/dtolnay/inventory) crate.
-With it, we can collect the tests without having to declare a test group.
+With it, we can collect the tests without having to declare a test group or a test case.
-A test can now be declared with the `crate::test_case!` macro, which collects the test function name with a description (which is displayed to the user), while allowing parameterization of the test
+We simply had to write the `crate::test_case!` macro, which collects the test function name with a description (which is displayed to the user), while allowing parameterization of the test